 }

-Notice this function is similar to the JavaScript source code you typed in the previous project.
-This is because all you are doing differently from the last project is separating the file types.
+Notice that this function is similar to the JavaScript source code you typed in the previous project.
+This is because all you are doing differently in this case is separating JavaScript source code from HTML code.

 Note All public function names begin with a lowercase letter, as in initWebGL().